-NR 700C: Scientific Writing for Prof Nurses (1)
+NR 700C Scientific Writing for Professional Nurses (1)

 This course provides an introduction to scientific writing for nurses pursuing graduate education in nursing.
-Through the course students will learn skills for scientific writing in the dissemination of nursing research, implementation of evidence-based projects, project narratives, for the purpose of building nursing science in practice; other examples of scientific writing include articles for peer reviewed journals, grant proposals, and theses/dissertations/Capstone projects in the sciences.
+Through the course students will learn skills for scientific writing in the dissemination of nursing research, implementation of evidence-based projects, project narratives, for the purpose of building nursing science in practice; other examples of scientific writing include articles for peer reviewed journals, grant proposals, and theses/dissertations/ Capstone projects in the science.
+(The DNP program emphasizes the need for doctorally prepared nurses to disseminate all work related to clinical research and evidence-based practice; therefore, writing skills are very important to the full education of the DNP students